avaneev/prvhash/README.md

 The 32-bit hash of the string `The strict avalanche criterion` is `36948d6f`.

+The 64-bit hash of the same string is `f9ddaa64b261e3b4`.

 ## Entropy PRNG ##

 32-bit PRVHASH can be also used as a very efficient general-purpose PRNG with